 If you are ready to take the life-changing step of becoming a Christian and joining God's family, you may wish to pray the prayer below.
 The exact words don't matter - God looks at the heart.

 We recommend that you read through the prayer first, to be sure it's what you want to say.
-And when you've finished, you might wish to contact us (via the smiley face), or a Christian friend to let them know.
+And when you've finished, you might wish to contact us (via the blue square at the bottom right), or a Christian friend to let them know.
 To become a Christian is a commitment, and the most important thing you'll ever do.
 But it's also the start of a journey, and Christians should never have to go through that journey alone.

 Dear Father God,